Shape your adventure: With Extensions, every beginning and ending is yours to create. Learn More.

 Accommodation: Kavsar Hotel or Grand Nodirbek (or similar)

 A late night/very early morning start sees us head to Bukhara station where we catch our train to Urgench.
 This train is slower and older than the ones we’ve taken earlier in our time in Uzbekistan, but we have compartments with beds.
-The journey takes about 6 hours, and sees us across the Kyzylkum desert, arriving mid morning.
+The journey takes about six hours, and sees us across the Kyzylkum desert, arriving mid morning.
 From Urgench, we drive for about an hour and a half to the 2,000-year-old ruined city fortress of Toprak-Qala, dramatically located with the Sultan Vais mountains as a backdrop.
 The settlement began in the first century BCE under Kushan patronage and was later devastated by Turkish raids that led to the depopulation of the town in the sixth century.
 Three large round towers and an impressive portion of the citadel remain, but the parchments and paintings found there are now in St Petersburg’s Hermitage Museum.
 We also visit Qizil-Qala, formerly an important oasis with an impressive amount of remaining buildings, and finally Ayaz-Qala, an imposing hilltop fortress from the sixth century.
 We later drive to Khiva to spend the night.

 Accommodation: Malika Khiva (or similar)